-If the two passwords do not match, repeat step 5 through step 10.
+If the two passwords do not match, repeat Steps 5 through 10.

 If you enter three incorrect old passwords, the radio exits the password feature.
 You cannot access this feature again until you turn the radio off and on.

 Changing Your Tactical Inhibit Password